A characterization of groups of parahoric type: Introduction

 \section{Introduction}

 Let $k$ be a perfect field, and let $F$ be a henselian local field of discrete valuation with residual field $k$.
 Let $G$ be the group of $F$-points of a connected reductive group defined over $F$, and let $K$ be a parahoric subgroup of $G$.
-It is well-known that the quotient of $K$ by its first congruence subgroup $K^1$ is the group ${\mth{G}}$ of $k$-points of a connected reductive group over $k$; conversely, any such group is isomorphic to the quotient of a parahoric subgroup of a suitable reductive $F$-group by its first congruence subgroup.
-This is a very useful tool in the theory of representations of $G$: if $(\pi,V)$ is a smooth representation of $G$ such that the subspace $V^{K^1}$ of elements of $V$ fixed by $K^1$ is nontrivial, the restriction of $\pi$ to $K$ factors into a representation of ${\mth{G}}$ on $V^{K^1}$, and the theory of representations of ${\mth{G}}$, which is usually easier, in particular when $k$ is finite (see for example \cite{car}), gives us lots of important informations about our representation $\pi$.
-This possiblity has been, for example, widely used by the author in \cite{cou0} to study invariant distributions in the level 1 case.
+It is well-known (see for example \cite[section 2.5]{mp0} or \cite[section 3.2]{mp}) that the quotient of $K$ by its pro-unipotent radical $K^0$ is the group ${\mth{G}}$ of $k$-points of a connected reductive group over $k$; conversely, any such group is isomorphic to the quotient of a parahoric subgroup of a suitable reductive $F$-group by its pro-unipotent radical.
+This is a very useful tool in the theory of representations of $G$: if $(\pi,V)$ is a smooth representation of $G$ such that the subspace $V^{K^0}$ of elements of $V$ fixed by $K^0$ is nontrivial, the restriction of $\pi$ to $K$ factors into a representation of ${\mth{G}}$ on $V^{K^0}$, and the theory of representations of ${\mth{G}}$, which is usually easier, in particular when $k$ is finite (see for example \cite{car}), gives us lots of important informations about our representation $\pi$.
+With $k$ ifinite, that possibility has been, for example, widely used by the author in \cite{cou0} to study invariant distributions in the case of level $0$; it is also an important ingredient in the theory of types, since the study of level $0$ representations of a $p$-adic group can be reduced to the study of representations of finite groups of Lie type, which already contain all the relevant data (see for example \cite{bk} for general facts about types, and works of Morris (\cite{mor1}, \cite{mor2}), or the section $6$ of \cite{mp}, for the level $0$ case).